 Melinda presents at many of the major flower shows and home & garden events throughout the country each year.
 She has the highest rating – 5 stars – on GreatGardenSpeakers.com.

-Prior to her current media projects, she hosted “The Plant Doctor” radio program for over 20 years as well as seven seasons of “Great Lakes Gardener” on PBS.
-She also hosted "Yardworks,” a nationally syndicated yard care and garden show where she interviewed celebrities in their own gardens.
+Prior to her current media work, Melinda hosted “The Plant Doctor” radio show for over 20 years as well as seven seasons of “Great Lakes Gardener” on PBS.
+She also hosted "Yardworks,” a nationally-syndicated yard care and garden show where she interviewed many celebrities in their own backyards.
 Additionally, she was a contributing editor and columnist for Backyard Living magazine and has written articles for Better Homes and Gardens and Fine Gardening.

-For her work, community service and media presence, she has received recognition and numerous awards, including the Garden Globe Award for radio talent and the Quill and Trowel Award for her television work, both from the Garden Writers Association.
-Melinda has also been awarded the Garden Communicator’s Award from the American Nursery and Landscape Association, the Gold Leaf Award for Arbor Day from the International Society of Arboriculture, and the Perennial Plant Association Garden Media Award.
-In 2012, Melinda became the first woman inducted into the Wisconsin Green Industry Federation Hall of Fame and in 2013 she won the American Horticultural Society’s B.Y.
-Morrison Communication Award.
-Melinda’s web site is www.melindamyers.com.
+Myers has also been awarded the GWA’s Garden Globe Award for radio talent and the Quill and Trowel Award for her television work; the Garden Communicator’s Award from the American Nursery and Landscape Association; the International Society of Arboriculture’s Gold Leaf Award; and the Perennial Plant Association’s Garden Media Award.
+In 2012, Melinda became the first woman inducted into the Wisconsin Green Industry Federation's Hall of Fame.